 Who should enroll?

-- Architects, Engineers, Builders and Building Officials who wish to enhance their knowledge of sustainable building methods and materials in a condensed timeframe of one year.
+- Architects, Engineers, Builders, Construction Managers, and Building Officials who wish to enhance their knowledge of sustainable building methods and materials in a condensed timeframe of one year.

 - Design and construction professionals who desire a deeper understanding of the environmental impact of construction and ways to mitigate it.